shraddhasoudagar27-ui/imu-fifo-esp32-spi/README.md

 # ESP32 IMU FIFO Data Acquisition using MPU9250 (SPI)

-This project implements high-rate IMU data acquisition on the ESP32 using the MPU-9250 sensor over SPI.
+This project implements IMU data acquisition on the ESP32 using the MPU-9250 sensor over SPI.
 The firmware reads accelerometer, gyroscope, and temperature data from the sensor at 200 Hz, stores the samples in a ring buffer, and periodically logs scaled physical values over UART.

 ### The project demonstrates: